tduyduc/lol-teamfight-tactics-assist/README.md

 ## Command line switches

 Command line switches are designed with flexibility in mind, by removing hyphens and slashes upon parsing.
 Both `/noff` and `--no-ff` can be used to disable _Fast Finish_ mode without being prompted with a message box.
-The table below shows all configurable settings as bare switches _(having "syntactic sugar" hyphens and slashed removed)_.
+The table below shows all configurable settings as bare switches _(having "syntactic sugar" hyphens and slashes removed)_.

 | Bare Switch  | Description  |
 |--------------|--------------|